-Staff recommends that the Planning Commission make a favorable recommendation to the City Council for approval of 1) the Draft Mitigated Negative Declaration for the Desert Grow Cultivation project and, 2), Conditional Use Permit No. 03-17 and, 3) Development Agreement No. 01-17 and 4) Tentative Parcel Map No. 37286, subject to the Conditions of Approval, the mitigation measures in the Draft MND and the following findings:
+Staff recommends that the Planning Commission make a favorable recommendation to the City Council for approval of Conditional Use Permit No. 17-17, Development Agreement No. 16-17, and Tentative Parcel Map No. 37158, subject to the Conditions of Approval and including the following findings: